MicrosoftTCE/tce-fellows/setting-up-azure-virtual-machine.md

 The tutorial on Microsoft Docs is pretty solid.
 Tutorial here: <https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal>

 ### Why?
-Because certain Azure desktop apps that cannot be run on Macs i.e. the all-important [PowerBI]. **If you are already using a computer running Windows and/or you would prefer to use your Surface, you won't need to set up a virtual machine (VM).**
+Because some Azure desktop apps cannot be run on Macs i.e. the all-important [PowerBI]. **If you are already using a computer running Windows or you would prefer to use your Surface, you don't need to set up a virtual machine (VM).**

 ### Prerequisites:
 This tutorial assumes you have successfully set up an Azure subscription.
 If you don't have an Azure subscription, create a [free account] before you begin.